-Every point in $\Omega$ provides a complete description of the actual state of world.
-It includes both the state of the nature and the players' states of mind.
-The different $\sigma$-fields are for modeling the informedness of the players, they have the same role as the partitions in e.g. Aumann's \cite{Aumann} paper have.
-Therefore, if $\omega,\omega' \in \Omega$ are not distinguishable \footnote{Let $(X,\mathcal{T})$ be arbitrarily fixed measurable space, and $x,y \in X$ be also arbitrarily fixed. $x$ and $y$ are measurably indistinguishable if $\forall A \in \mathcal{T}$: $(x \in A) \Leftrightarrow (y \in A)$.} in the $\sigma$-field $\mathcal{M}_i$ then player $i$ is not able to discern difference between them, i.e., she believes the same things, and behaves in the same way at the two states $\omega$ and $\omega'$. $\mathcal{M}$ represents all information available in the model, it is the $\sigma$-field got by pooling the information of the players and the nature.
+Each point in $\Omega$ provides a complete description of the actual state of the world.
+It includes both the state of nature and the players' states of the mind.
+The different $\sigma$-fields are for modeling the informedness of the players, they have the same role as e.g. the partitions in \cite{Aumann1999a}'s paper have.
+Therefore, if $\omega,\omega' \in \Omega$ are not distinguishable \footnote{Let $(X,\mathcal{T})$ be a measurable space and $x,y \in X$ be two points. $x$ and $y$ are measurably indistinguishable if $\forall A \in \mathcal{T}$: $(x \in A) \Leftrightarrow (y \in A)$.} in the $\sigma$-field $\mathcal{M}_i$, then player $i$ is not able to discern the difference between them, i.e., she believes the same things and behaves in the same way at the two states $\omega$ and $\omega'$. $\mathcal{M}$ represents all information available in the model, it is the $\sigma$-field got by pooling the information of the players and the nature.